GraphiteEditor/Graphite/website/content/_index.md

 Graphite is designed principally as a professional-grade desktop application that is also accessible in-browser for quick, casual usage.

 Where's the download?
-Windows, Mac, and Linux apps should be available around the end of 2024.
+Windows, Mac, and Linux apps should be available around the start of 2025.
 Until then, you can <a href="https://support.google.com/chrome/answer/9658361" target="_blank">install it as a PWA</a>.

 Developing and maintaining a native app on so many platforms is a big task.
 A fast, sloppy approach wouldn't cut it, but engineering the right tech takes time.
 That's why first supporting just web, the one platform that stays up-to-date and reaches all devices, was the initial priority.